Obbaron/ampm-analysis/docs/DATAHUB.md

 ![Step 2b](images/02b_populate.png)

 The other fields should populate themselves, but if they don't you can just set them manually.
 Note, DataHUB _requires_ a description of some kind to proceed.
+Click  **Configure** once set.

 ---